MARINE CAPTAIN GRADE 1

 - Must possess and maintain a valid personal Marine Medical Certificate and Marine First Aid Certificate.

-- Knowledge of the Toronto Harbour including, ferry service legislation, conditions etc.
+- Knowledge of Toronto Harbour, including ferry service legislation and conditions, etc.

-- Strong understanding of crowd management ensuring safety, crowd comfort, and efficient movement at the ferry docks and on the ferry.
+- Strong understanding of crowd management ensuring safety, crowd comfort, and efficient movement at the ferry docks and onboard the ferry.

-- Strong leadership skills including knowledge of effectively planning and organizing training and supervising the crew of a vessel.
+- Strong leadership skills, including the ability to plan and organize training effectively, and supervise the crew of a vessel.

-- Administrative skills including ability to work with Microsoft Office (Outlook, Word, excel).
+- Administrative skills, including the ability to work with Microsoft Office (Outlook, Word, Excel).

-- Effective knowledge of MSMSR (Marine Safety Management System Regulations) ensuring vessel operations and staff remain in compliance with SMS manuals and procedure.
+- Effective knowledge of MSMSR (Marine Safety Management System Regulations), ensuring vessel operations and staff remain in compliance with SMS manuals and procedures.

 Equity, Diversity and Inclusion